Maintenance treatment for childhood acute lymphoblastic leukaemia (ALL)

 Try anything that works for your family.
 You might want to try:

-- giving the chemotherapy at the same time very evening
+giving the chemotherapy at the same time every evening

-- rewarding your child using a sticker chart for every day they take their medicine, with something they enjoy to collect stickers for
+rewarding your child using a sticker chart for every day they take their medicine, with something they enjoy collecting stickers for

 Your treatment team will give you a plan and numbers to call if your child becomes unwell on maintenance treatment.